SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## limit

-<details><summary><small>The limit operator reduces the number of raw messages or aggregate results returned.
+<details><summary><small>The <code>limit</code> operator reduces the number of raw messages or aggregate results returned.
 If you simply query for a particular term, for example "error" without using an aggregation operator such as group by, limit will reduce the number of raw messages returned.
 If you first use group-by or other aggregation operator, the limit operator will reduce the number of grouped results instead.</small></summary>

 The limit operator is useful for creating lists of events for a Dashboard, which allows you to see at a glance, for example, the "Top 10" service operations, system operations, errors, or other system or user activities.